cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/platform-in-depth-slurm.md

 slug: platform-in-depth-slurm
 title: Platforms In Depth - Slurm
 ---

-- what is it
-- what the purpose
-- creating
-- updating
-- patching
-- changing options?

 ## Slurm Platform Overview

 - The Slurm platform empowers users with a high-performance computing environment, leveraging the Slurm workload manager and Open OnDemand for seamless job scheduling and resource management.